ericspring08/Awesome-Programming-Languages/CONTRIBUTING.md

 Provide the applications of the language in development.
 Please format it with a bullet list.

 **Please name your pull request: "adding (language name)"**

+* Create a page in the Languages Directory with the name of that language, please do not use special symbols in the name.
+This directory should contain all the information that was specified in the table.